MattPickard/Project_Portfolio/Memior Project/README.md

 <a name ="version-1"></a>
 ### Version 1:
-The goal of creating an ensemble pipeline was to improve the success rate of the [Basic RAG Pipeline](#basic-rag) by leveraging additional techniques.
-I settled on two techniques: **reranking** and **context enrichment windows**.
-I also fixed the chunking issue caused by PyPDFLoader in the Basic RAG Pipeline.
-This was handled by using Fitz to convert the PDF files into text, then manually splitting the text into chunks.
-The chapter source was then saved as metadata instead of being appended to the end of each chunk.
-This pipeline doesn't end up using that metadata, but there are various techniques out there that can leverage such metadata to help improve retrieval and response quality.
+The purpose of creating an ensemble pipeline was to demonstrate ways to improve upon a basic RAG pipeline by incorporating additional techniques.
+First, I focused on two main techniques: **reranking** and **context enrichment windows**.
+Additionally, I resolved the chunking issue that arose from using PyPDFLoader in the Basic RAG Pipeline.
+This was accomplished by utilizing Fitz to convert the PDF files into text and then manually splitting the text into manageable chunks.
+Instead of appending the chapter source to the end of each chunk, I saved it as metadata.
+Although this pipeline does not utilize that metadata, there are various techniques available that can leverage such metadata to improve both retrieval and response quality.

 **Cross-Encoder Reranking**
-This first ensemble version leveraged **cross-encoder reranking**, specifically because I was curious about how it would perform.
-Cross-encoder reranking is a technique that uses a model (in this case, ms-marco-MiniLM-L-6-v2) to compare the retrieved chunks to the query and reorder the chunks based on their relevance scores.
-I called the top 10 relevant chunks and then used the reranking model to reorder them and passed the top 3 to the context windows enriched.
+In this first version of the ensemble pipeline, I implemented **cross-encoder reranking**, as opposed to LLM-based reranking.
+Cross-encoder reranking is a technique that employs a model (specifically, ms-marco-MiniLM-L-6-v2) to evaluate the retrieved chunks against the query and reorders them based on their relevance scores.
+I retrieved the top 10 relevant chunks, applied the reranking model to reorder them, and then passed the top 3 chunks to the context enrichment windows.

 **Context Enrichment Windows**
-This technique takes a chunk and, taking into account the chunk overlap, appends the context of the previous and next chunk to the chunk for better context.
-This is incredibly useful and improves performance by allowing you to search smaller chunks which allows for more precise retrieval and reranking, then adding the surrounding context for the model to use while generating a response.
+This technique enhances each chunk by appending the context from the previous and next chunks, taking into account the overlap between chunks.
+This approach is highly beneficial as it allows for searching smaller chunks, leading to more precise retrieval and reranking.
+The added surrounding context significantly aids the model in generating a more informed response.

 ### Version 1 Insights

-At a success rate of 85%, this pipeline was a significant improvement over the [Basic RAG Pipeline](#basic-rag).
-However, during testing, I found that it struggled with queries that used pronouns such as "he" or "his" when referring to my grandfather.
-My theory was that this was because the memoir was written from a first-person perspective, and such queries cause a semantic similarity mismatch between the query and the context retrieved.
-To address this, I added a query rewriting step to the pipeline in version 2.
+With a success rate of 85%, this pipeline represented a notable improvement over the [Basic RAG Pipeline](#basic-rag).
+However, during testing, I discovered that it struggled with queries that included pronouns such as "he" or "his" when referring to my grandfather.
+I believe this issue arises because the memoir is written in the first-person perspective, while queries phrased in the third-person leads to a slight semantic mismatch.
+To address this challenge, I introduced a query rewriting step in version 2 of the ensemble pipeline.

 <a name ="version-2"></a>
 ### Version 2:

-Using what I learned from version 1, version 2 of the ensemble pipeline applied the following techniques: **LLM-based Reranking** (as opposed to cross-encoder reranking), **Context Enrichment Windows**, and **Query Rewriting**.
+Building on the insights gained from version 1, version 2 of the ensemble pipeline introduced two new techniques: **LLM-based Reranking** (replacing the previous cross-encoder reranking) and **Query Rewriting**, while keeping the **Context Enrichment Windows** technique.

 **LLM-based Reranking**
-After using the cross-encoder reranking model, I wanted to see how an LLM-based reranking model would perform.
-I reranked the top 10 chunks retrieved by using this prompt:
+I explored the performance of an LLM-based reranking model after previously using the cross-encoder reranking model.
+To do this, I called OpenAI's GPT-4o-mini model to rerank the top 10 chunks retrieved using the following prompt:
 ```
 On a scale of 1-10, rate the relevance of the following chunk from George Shambaugh's memoir to the query.
 Consider the specific context and intent of the query, not just keyword matches.
     Query: {query}
     Document: {doc}
     Relevance Score:
 ```
-The score from the model's response is extracted and the top 3 chunks based on their scores to be passed on.
-To me, this approach is more intuitive and performed better than the cross-encoder reranking model, but it is also slower and more expensive.
+The score from the model's response is extracted, and the top 3 chunks are selected based on their scores to be passed on for further processing.
+I find this approach to be more intuitive and it has shown better performance compared to the cross-encoder reranking model; however, it does come with increased processing time and cost.

 **Context Enrichment Windows**
-Nothing new here, this is the same technique used in version 1.
+This section remains unchanged, as it utilizes the same technique implemented in version 1.

 **Query Rewriting**
-There were two reasons I wanted to implement query rewriting.
-First, I wanted to try changing queries to first-person perspective to match the memoir's writing style more accurately for more accurate retrieval.
-Second, if the queries were rewritten into various versions of the same query while retaining the same meaning, it would aid in semantic retrieval.
-After a bit of prompt engineering, I landed on the following prompt which seemed to accomplish both of these goals:
+I had two main objectives for implementing query rewriting.
+First, I aimed to convert queries into the first-person perspective to better align with the memoir's writing style, which would enhance retrieval accuracy.
+Second, I wanted to create multiple variations of the same query while preserving its meaning, thereby improving the potential retrieval results.
+After some prompt engineering, I developed the following prompt that effectively achieves both of these objectives:
 ```
 You are an AI assistant tasked with reformulating user queries to improve retrieval in a RAG system.
 The following query is a question pertaining to George Shambaugh's life.
 Reword the same question in 3 very concise ways, using examples of first-person as if George is asking himself and third-person as if someone else is asking about him.